usanorth811/pelicancorp/index.md

 ### How to use this site
 Although we encourage everyone to review all the information available to them, we understand that certain things must be prioritized.
 Therefore, using the menu on the left (top right if on mobile), you can jump straight to any topic you need.

-### What if I'm not a Member?
+### What if I'm not a Utility Member?
-Although most of the information on this site will not pertain to you, we encourage you to jump straight to the "Excavator Output" and "Additional Documentation" pages where you will find information about the new ticket output and direct field comparisons.
+Most of the information on this site will not pertain to you, however we still encourage you to familiarize yourself with some of the information presented.
+The most relevant of which are located in the "Excavator Output" and "Additional Documentation" pages where you will find information about the new ticket output and direct field comparisons to the current system.

 ### Support or Contact